API v1 - Environment

 }

-This uses a DELETE request to delete the default value for a variable in the specified environment.
-See also POST /delete
+Delete the default value for a variable in the specified environment.
+See also POST delete.

 {